EricKugel/Unicycle-Simulator/README.md

 - Trampolines: Boing!
 - Banner: Banners, or checkpoints, turn red when you touch them.
 If you fail a level, you go back to the last checkpoint you touched.

-### @Mr. Bartucz: Note for teachers
+### Note for teachers
 There are several test lines above the game loop in main.py.
 These turn on purchases and unlock levels.
-Try out the parachute!
+Try out the parachute and level 6!